 Regardless of tool and IP rating, a word of advice: NEVER, NEVER put a wet tool in a closed case.

-Here's a video of an IP65 Leica Total Station torture test - this thing costs $45,000!
+We don't have a video of a Lino enduring this, but here's a video of an IP65 Leica Total Station going through the same torture test Linos get - this thing costs $45,000!

 After the purchase